yixuanzona/ComfyUI-ScenePromptViewer/README.md

   └── prompts → image processing
 ```

 > Tip: `prompts` outputs all prompts joined by newline.
-To split them per image for use in a loop, pair with a string-split node from your installed packs.
+To split them per image, pair with a string-split node from your installed packs.

 **Visual library browser with individual handling**